aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.reporting/jsondataloadoptions/exact_date_time_parse_format/_index.md

 ## JsonDataLoadOptions.exact_date_time_parse_format property

 Gets or sets an exact format for parsing JSON date-time values while loading JSON.
-The default is **null**.
+The default is ``None``.

 Strings encoded using Microsoft® JSON date-time format (for example, "/Date(1224043200000)/") are always